vitusventure/5thSRD/docs/rules/feats.md

 <p>You sprout draconic wings.
 With your wings, you have a flying speed of 20 feet if you aren’t wearing heavy armor and aren’t exceeding your carrying capacity.</p>

 ## Drow Hide Magic (XGE)
-**Prerequisite:** Elf (drow)<br>
+**Prerequisite:** Elf (drow)
-You learn more of the magic typical of dark elves.
+<p>You learn more of the magic typical of dark elves.
 You learn the detect magic spell and can cast it at will, without expending a spell slot.
 You also learn levitate and dispel magic, each of which you can cast once without expending a spell slot.
-You regain the ability to cast those two spells in this way when you finish a long rest.
+You regain the ability to cast those two spells in this way when you finish a long rest.</p>
 Charisma is your spellcasting ability for all three spells.

 ## Drow High Magic (UA: Feats for Races)